Virtual Modbus device simulation for industrial testing and development. Create TCP and RTU devices without physical hardware.

 using ULTRAMEGA.Modbus.DTS;

-// Create TCP device
+// Create TCP device on port 502

 // Start the device

-await tcpDevice.StartAsync();
+await device.StartAsync();

 Console.ReadKey();

-await tcpDevice.StopAsync();
+await device.StopAsync();

-Configure a Modbus RTU device for serial communication testing
+Configure a Modbus RTU device for serial communication

-// Create RTU device with custom settings
+// Create RTU device with serial settings

-var rtuDevice = new ModbusRtuDevice(
+var device = new ModbusRtuDevice(

 deviceId: 2,